xspooky7/spotify-clone/README.md

 - Playlists / Liked songs system
 - Advanced Player component
 - Stripe recurring payment integration
-- How to write POST, GET, and DELETE routes in route handlers (app/api)
-- How to fetch data in server React components by directly accessing the database (WITHOUT API! like Magic!)
-- Handling relations between Server and Child components in a real-time environment
 - Cancelling Stripe subscriptions

 ### Prerequisites